 FORT LAUDERDALE, Fla.
-(AP) - Florida has the nation's second-highest rate of residents without health insurance.
+(AP) - Florida had the nation's second-highest rate of residents without health insurance with almost 1 out of 4 Floridians lacking it, according to new U.S. Census figures released Thursday.